-Paul B. Manning, age 67
+Paul B. Manning, age 68

 Paul B. Manning has served as the chairman of our Board of Directors since 2017 and as a member of our Board of Directors since 2015.
 Mr. Manning is the Chairman and Chief Executive Officer of PBM Capital Group, LLC, a private equity investment firm in the business of investing in healthcare and life-science related companies, which he founded in 2010.
 Prior to that, Mr. Manning founded PBM Products in 1997, a producer of infant formula and baby food, which was sold to Perrigo Corporation in 2010.
-Mr. Manning is a director of Taysha Gene Therapies, Inc., a biopharmaceutical company, Candel Therapeutics, Inc., a biopharmaceutical company, and Liquidia Corporation, a biopharmaceutical company, as well as various private companies.
-Mr. Manning was previously a director of Perrigo Corporation, Concordia Healthcare Corp., AveXis, Inc. and Dova Pharmaceuticals, Inc. Mr. Manning received a B.S. in microbiology from the University of Massachusetts.
+Mr. Manning is a director of Sensient Technologies Corporation, a global manufacturer and marketer of colors, flavors, and other specialty ingredients, Candel Therapeutics, Inc., a biopharmaceutical company, and Liquidia Corporation, a biopharmaceutical company, as well as various private companies.
+Mr. Manning was previously a director of Perrigo Corporation, Concordia Healthcare Corp., AveXis, Inc., Dova Pharmaceuticals, Inc. and Taysha Gene Therapies, Inc. Mr. Manning received a B.S. in microbiology from the University of Massachusetts.
 Our Board of Directors believes that Mr. Manning should serve as a director based upon his over 30 years of managerial and operational experience in the healthcare industry and as an investor in healthcare related companies.

-Lawrence Eichenfield, age 65
+Lawrence Eichenfield, age 66